xyxxyxxy/exy/README.md

 Assets need to be uploaded in the application settings -> "Rich Presence" -> "Art Assets":
 ![discord-art-assets](/resources/docs/discord-art-assets.png)

-## Emby API client
+## Update Emby API client

 The Emby API client is generated using `npm run generate-emby-client`.

-A local copy of the Emby OpenAPI configuration is used, so builds are reproducible.
-To get the latest version of the OpenAPI JSON from your Emby server, click the API link on the admin dashboard page, like described [here](https://dev.emby.media/doc/restapi/index.html#emby-api-browser).
+This commands loads the openapi spec from the [Emby SDK](https://dev.emby.media/home/sdk/index.html) and generates a TypeScript client using [Hey API](https://heyapi.dev/).

 # Code Dependency Upgrade Notes